david-cortes/isotree/README.md

 # IsoTree

 Fast and multi-threaded implementation of Isolation Forest (a.k.a. iForest), Extended Isolation Forest, and SCiForest (a.k.a.
-Split-Criterion iForest) for outlier/anomaly detection, with additions for distance/similarity calculation between observations and handling of categorical and missing data.
+Split-Criterion iForest) for outlier/anomaly detection, with additions for distance/similarity calculation between observations, and handling of categorical and missing data.
 Written in C++ with interfaces for Python and R.

 # Description